pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

-Pkgcraft is the fastest by a significant margin while still doing the most verification work of the three; however, it has the advantage that none of the underlying bash support is natively written in bash and also currently limits IPC overhead to the relatively minimal encoding of results, relying on the operating system's copy-on-write support for forked process pages.
+Pkgcraft is the fastest by a significant margin while still doing the most verification work of the three; however, it has the advantage that none of the underlying metadata support is natively written in bash and currently limits IPC overhead to the relatively minimal encoding of results, relying on the operating system's copy-on-write support for forked process memory pages to "transfer" data into each process.

 # Package manager compatibility